Upgrades are now complete

 - Replacement of utility service pipes including water, wastewater and gas; and

-Completing all of these upgrades and maintenance activities at the same time will save the City money and prolong the life of this important City asset.
+These upgrades and maintenance activities will save the City money and prolong the life of this important City asset.

 - May 2013: Council approves recommendations of the Burke well upgrade Municipal Class Environmental Assessment on May 27, 2013 (page 6)